Understanding Stress and Its Physical Implications

 Practice Mindfulness and Meditation

-Mindfulness techniques, including meditation, are highly effective at lowering stress.
-These practices focus the mind on the present, cutting through distractions.
+Mindfulness techniques, including meditation, are effective at lowering stress.
+These practices focus the mind on the present and cut through distractions.

 Research shows that consistent mindfulness practice can reduce cortisol levels by up to 25% and cultivate better emotional health (Kabat-Zinn, 2016).